 According to the 2017 Manufacturing Report from global professional services firm Sikich LLP, 80 percent of manufacturers said they are more optimistic about the U.S. economy compared to last year, and 66 percent were more optimistic about the manufacturing sector.
 69 percent expected headcount to increase.
-Despite positive outlook for the coming year, six common challenges for industrial manufacturers remain.
+Despite a positive outlook for the coming year, six common challenges for industrial equipment manufacturers remain.
 This blog post explores concerns about workforce quality, cybersecurity, research & development, digitization, sustainability, and servitization.

 Workforce Quality is a Challenge for Industrial Manufacturers

 In the Sikich report, nearly 60 percent of industrial manufacturers surveyed cited workforce challenges as a top priority, pointing to a lack of qualified workers as a barrier to business growth.
 “The use of advanced technologies across manufacturing operations requires workers with a higher level of training and skills,” says Jerry Murphy, partner-in-charge of Sikich’s manufacturing and distribution practice.
 “Our report found that while manufacturers recognize the gaps in workforce development, many simply are not doing enough to train and equip workers to thrive in today’s increasingly complex manufacturing operations.”

 More than half of respondents to Sikich’s survey said their companies have no involvement with high schools, community colleges, or universities to develop skilled workers.
 In addition, more than 80 percent said they provide 40 hours or less of annual training per employee.
 This points to the need for manufacturers to prioritize workforce training and development within their organizations, as well as collaborate with schools and professional associations to train and recruit talent.
 Increasingly, this is essential for long-term viability and competitiveness in industrial manufacturing.